jakeburke1775/se_project_spots/README.md

 This project is deployed by GitHub Pages. (currently hosting main branch, not the latest project)

-## Future Development

-Backend development will be utilized in the future to save the changes when the user refreshes.
-I plan to use this kind of design to portray concept art of the videogame I am also creating.

 ## Project Links

 [The Website](https://jakeburke1775.github.io/se_project_spots/)